nsimms25/EDA-tools/README.md

 Includes pandas pre-build as well as my own created functions.

 # TODO:
-    Pairplot & Distributions
-        Use sns.pairplot()
-        sns.histplot() or sns.kdeplot() for each numerical feature Extras
+    Extras
         Profiling report export (like pandas-profiling or ydata-profiling) Categorical variable summaries (value counts, mode, entropy)